8th – 11th March 2018

 Frustrated by the presence of Cornell’s mother – who hated her son’s girlfriend so much that she once threw a bucket of water over them as they kissed – and the claustrophobia of Cornell’s unrelenting attention, Kusama turned back to her own career.
 Although she gradually withdrew herself from the relationship, they remained in contact during his last years, throughout the deaths of his beloved brother and mother, and his declining physical condition.
 Once in a while she would relent and visit, but Cornell’s sudden heart failure occurred whilst Kusama was far away on business in Tokyo.

 The news of Cornell’s death hit Kusama hard, and she returned to Japan the following year in 1973 in rapidly deteriorating health.
 Back amongst those that mocked her ‘Queen of Scandal’ title and didn’t consider her a serious artist, the hallucinations worsened and she spiralled into a severe depression.
 Her father died shortly afterwards and, despite psychiatric treatment, Kusama found the anxiety unbearable.
-She admitted herself to the Seiwa Hospital for the Mentally Ill as a permanent resident in 1977.
+She admitted herself to a Psychiatric hospital as a permanent resident in 1977.